-Both Gilead Sciences and parent PrEP demonstration project or clinical study sponsor reserve the right to withdraw their participation from this protocol at any time.
+Both Gilead Sciences and parent PrEP observational or clinical study sponsor reserve the right to withdraw their participation from this protocol at any time.
 Should this be necessary, both parties will arrange discontinuation procedures and notify the appropriate regulatory authority(ies), IRBs, and IECs.
-In terminating the study, Gilead Sciences and the PrEP demonstration project or clinical study sponsor will assure that adequate consideration is given to the protection of the subjects' interests.
+In terminating the study, Gilead Sciences and the parent PrEP observational or clinical study sponsor will assure that adequate consideration is given to the protection of the subjects' interests.